The Early Radio London Fab Forties

 Gidian – a Scottish ex-fridge salesman, whose real name was James Frew Pollock – was discovered by singer and comedian, Ken Dodd.

-Despite being heralded as 'Doddy's Discovery of 1966', and despite There Isn't Anything being voted a 'hit' on TV's Juke Box Jury, ballad-singer Gidian found himself in the Radio London climber list for only one week.
-His follow-up in May, See if She Cares, fared the same fate, despite having been picked as Dave Dennis's climber.
+Despite being heralded as 'Doddy's Discovery of 1966', (right) and despite There Isn't Anything (written by Larry Williams) being voted a 'hit' on TV's Juke Box Jury, Gidian failed to find success.
+His single was picked as Dave Dennis's climber but did not make the Fab Forty.
+His follow-up in

 Tune in next week for another Big L Fab 40!